cs4118/recitations/E-Freezer/freezer_sched_class.md

 instead, it's supposed to return the `task_struct` that should be running now, **in this instant.**

-If necessary, the kernel will context switch from the currently running task to the task returned by `pick_next_task()`.
+The kernel will context switch from the currently running task to the task returned by `pick_next_task()`.

 ### `put_prev_task()`